 All Black Belts Are Created Equal

-Every school is different, and so is every school’s criteria for black belt.
+Every school is different, and so are every school’s criteria for a black belt.
 Some schools will promise you or your child will earn a black belt in three years (avoid these schools) and some brag that it takes more than ten years to earn one of their black belts.

 Some schools have very short tests of only the most recently learned materials.
 Other schools, like ours, require students to demonstrate everything they have learned up until that point.

-Some school also have different black belts (junior blackbelts) for children than they do for adults.
+Some schools also have different black belts (junior black belts) for children than they do for adults.
 That’s what we do.
 More about that in a bit.

 Black Belts are Deadly Weapons